 From 1983 – 1985, Mr. Kanter served as the Staff Director of the House Rules Committee’s Subcommittee on Legislative Process Chaired by Congressman Gillis W. Long (D-La.).
 He also lent considerable support to the activities of the House Democratic Caucus, which was also Chaired by Congressman Long.
 In particular, Mr. Kanter was intimately involved in the effort to establish a new debate format that was first used during the Democratic Primary in New Hampshire in 1984 and was moderated by Phil Donahue and Ted Koppel.
 He was also involved in authoring a House Democratic Caucus publication called Blueprint for America which served as the basis for several subsequent Democratic Platforms

 From April 1985 through June 1986, Mr. Kanter served as Managing Director of The Investors’ Washington Service, an investment advisory company specializing in providing advice to large institutional clients regarding the impact of federal legislative and regulatory decisions on debt and equity markets.
 Clients included Amoco Oil, AT&T, Bankers Trust, Chase Manhattan Bank, General Motors, and J.C.
 Penney.

-Mr Kanter is also a current Trustee Emeritus and past President of the Board of Trustees of The Langley School in McLean, Virginia, a former Trustee at the Georgetown Day School in Washington, D.C., and of the Union Institute & University, the Country’s first Online University.
-He is also the current Board Chair of the Black Student Fund, and the Coalition To Stop Gun Violence, and serves on the Kennedy Center’s National Committee on the Performing Arts, as well as on the Board of Voices for Progress.
+Mr Kanter is also a current Trustee Emeritus and past President of the Board of Trustees of The Langley School in McLean, Virginia; a former Trustee at the Georgetown Day School in Washington, D.C.; and of the Union Institute & University, the Country’s first Online University.
+He is also the current Board Chair of the Black Student Fund, and the Co-Chair of the Advisory Board of the Johns Hopkins Center for Gun Violence Solutions.
+He also serves on the Kennedy Center’s National Committee on the Performing Arts, as well as on the Board of Voices for Progress.